 Can I use OpenSTEM Labs activities with my students?

 We provide free access to some of our onscreen activities.
 These activities allow students to engage with real data, but do not rely on physical equipment and are scalable to large numbers of users.
-Click on this link to register for a free account that will allow you to try the activities.
+Click on this link to register for an account that will allow you to try our free activities including:

 We are currently offering free access to some of our remote laboratory experiments.
 These experiments use real equipment located in our labs, and therefore have limited capacity that is managed using a booking system.
 You can visit a showcase page to access our free remote laboratory experiments here.
 The showcase page provides short taster exercises and instructions on how to register for a free account to try the experiments for yourself.
 The experiments available on the showcase page are:

-Access to these experiments is currently free, but is subject to availability.
-Access will be reviewed after 31st July 2020.
+Access to these remote experiments is currently free, but is subject to availability.
+Access will be reviewed after 31st December 2020.

 Working with us